immuni-app/immuni-documentation/Technology Description.md

 Mobile Client

 **Description**
 Return the index of the oldest relevant TEK Chunk (no older than 14 days) and the index of the newest available TEK Chunk.
-It is up to the Mobile Client not to download the same TEK Chunk twice.
+It is up to the Mobile Client to not download the same TEK Chunk more than once.

 **Resource hostname**
 `get.immuni.gov.it`

 **Resource path**
-`GET /v1/reporting/indexes`
+`GET /v1/keys/index`

 **Response headers**
-`Content-Type: application/json`
 `Cache-Control: public, max-age=1800`
+`Content-Type: application/json; charset=utf-8`

 **Response body**